Meet The Board: Ed Newby

 This evening, I was sitting across the room from a more dedicated drinker.
 He must have been watching me, for at one point he blurted out, “You really don’t belong here do you?”
 He was right.

-Eventually, I developed a relationship with a woman who was involved with the occult.
+Eventually, I developed a relationship with an individual who was involved with the occult.
 One day I found a “baggie” with a burned substance inside.
 “What’s this?”
 I asked, little prepared for the answer.
-“It’s a spell,” she answered.
-The longer I remained with her, the more disturbing things began to happen.
+“It’s a spell,” they answered.
+And more disturbing things began to happen.

 It was during this time that I made the acquaintance of Jim Miller, who was hired for the summer at a plant where I was working.
 We were teamed together to operate a machine that sliced fir boards into slats, which would eventually become kite sticks.